 Why You Need a Lawyer for Your Small Business

-How a Lawyer Can Help with a Small Business
+6 Ways a Lawyer Can Help with Your Small Business

-Since some of the most important legal matters need to be handled when a business is first formed, hiring a business lawyer to help with the incorporation process can ensure that your business starts out on the right foot and that no documents or other items are missed.
+Some of the most important legal matters need to be handled when a business is first formed.
+Hiring a business lawyer to help with the incorporation process can ensure that your business starts on the right foot and that no documents or other items are missed.

-Many businesses have some form of intellectual property that should be protected by copyright, such as the devices, creations, blueprints, etc. Hiring a business lawyer to assist with the necessary copyright, patent, and trademark registrations will ensure that all of your business’ important aspects are being properly protected.
+Many businesses have some form of intellectual property that should be protected by copyright, such as devices, creations, and blueprints.
+Hiring a business lawyer to assist with the necessary copyright, patent, and trademark registrations will ensure that all your business’ important aspects are properly protected.

-While many businesses tend to start as a single-person operation, many small businesses require more employees to be hired over time.
-A lawyer will be able to help a small business owner draft the appropriate employment agreements, such as non-disclosure agreements, employment contracts for a specific duration, and non-compete agreements to hire employees and grow their team.
+While many businesses tend to start as a single-person operation, additional employees are typically required to grow the company.
+A lawyer will be able to help a small business owner draft the required employment agreements, such as non-disclosure agreements, employment contracts for a specific duration, and non-compete agreements to hire employees and grow their team.

 Small businesses often need to take a significant amount of time to build a positive reputation in their community.
-That is why a falsified negative review can be devasting to a small business’ growth.
+That is why a falsified negative review can be devasting to growth and future success.
 A business lawyer will be able to help by getting a court order to take down the defamatory online posts or by sending a cease and desist letter.

 6. Exit Strategies